Anisotropic Mesh Adaptation for Image Representation: GPRAMA representation method

 {\bf Step 3}: For the vertex $v_i \in V$ having minimal $\delta e_{i}$, reset $V_p$ as the set of vertices of the polygon $\partial \omega_i$, remove $v_i$ and apply the mesh patching technique for $\overline{\omega_i}$.
 Reset $V=V \backslash \{v_i\}$ and $N_v = N_v - 1$.

 {\bf Step 4}: If $N_v \le |S|$, output the mesh and stop; otherwise, go to Step 2 with the updated $V_p$ and $V$.

 In our computations, we choose metric tensor $\MM_{aniso,3}$ in the above procedures for GPRAMA due to its good representation quality as described in Section \ref{Sec-AMArep}.
 In each iteration of Step 2, except the first, we only need to compute the significance measures for the neighboring vertices of $v_i$ after it is removed.
 Other vertices in the mesh outside of $\overline{\omega_i}$ are not affected.
-For efficient implementation, we do not need to remove vertex $v_i$ physically from the mesh structure then triangulate the patch.
-We just need to replace the old triangulation of the patch containing $v_i$ with the new one without $v_i$ by updating the mesh structure.
+For efficient implementation, we do not need to delete the information at vertex $v_i$ such as coordinates, function value and neighboring triangles from the mesh data then triangulate the patch using the updated mesh data.
+We just need to replace the old triangulation of the patch containing $v_i$ with the new one without $v_i$ by updating the corresponding entries in the mesh data directly.
 A sorted index array for the significance measures can be used in Step 3 for efficient selection of the vertex to be removed.